ErenYeager-AttackTitan/cdn/README.md

 - Custom scripts and styles
 - Static files for websites and apps

-Inspired by the legendary **Mikasa Ackerman** from Attack on Titan.
+Inspired by the legendary Goat **Mikasa Ackerman** from Attack on Titan.

 ## Example Usage